-Concerns and referrals will be kept in a separate child protection file for each child.
+Concerns and referrals will be kept in a separate concern file (previously called a child protection file) for each child.

 Any non-confidential records will be readily accessible and available.
 Confidential information and records will be held securely and only available to those who have a right or professional need to see them.